gcr/tumblesocks/README.md

 How to connect Tumblesocks to your tumblr account
 =================================================

-Dependencies: First, you must install
+Dependencies: First, you must install the following:

+* Emacs 24
 * [The Emacs OAuth library](https://github.com/psanford/emacs-oauth)
 * `htmlize.el`, which is available [here](http://fly.srk.fer.hr/~hniksic/emacs/htmlize.el.cgi).
 * `markdown-mode`, available [here](http://jblevins.org/projects/markdown-mode/).
+* `json.el`, which is part of Emacs 24.

 The first time you use Tumblesocks, you mist connect Emacs to your tumblr account.
 This process is a bit convoluted, but you only have to